 - Remove the excess water from the pipes with a Shop-Vac.
 It works like a vacuum cleaner and will be perfect for removing excess water.
 If water is left in the pipes, it can freeze and cause the pipes to crack.
 A Shop-Vac will blow out all the water from every union, jet, and filter cavity.
 You can also use it to remove the water from hard-to-reach places like the footwell.
 This step will be obligatory for the areas where the temperature falls below 32°F (0°C);

 - Clean the shell.
-A lot of dirt may accumulate at its walls, get rid of the dirt so you are not welcomed with an unpleasant surprise when you use the hot tub after winterization;
+A lot of dirt may accumulate on its walls, get rid of the dirt so you are not welcomed with an unpleasant surprise when you use the hot tub after winterization;

-- Pour antifreeze solution in all the standpipes, filter suction fittings and jet orifices.
+- Pour antifreeze solution into all the standpipes, filter suction fittings and jet orifices.
 In many cases, some liquid may remain in the orifices, the antifreeze will ensure adequate protection.
 Don’t forget to remove antifreeze when you decide to use the hot tub again — just add a double dose of chlorine, circulate the water then drain it and refill;

 - Clean the cover and secure it.
 To prevent bacterial growth over time, you should clean the cover.
 Clean the cover and ensure that it is secured before winterizing to prevent living creatures from getting into your hot tub.